New regulations, and why publishing a sustainability report in multiple languages is worth the effort

 Companies have various ways of fulfilling their reporting obligation and can use specific predefined criteria and indicators to document their activities.
 One of these standards is the German Sustainability Code (DNK), which was developed by the German Council for Sustainable Development (RNE).
 It is based on the criteria of the Global Reporting Initiative (GRI) and the European Federation of Financial Analysts Societies’ ESG indicators, each of which can also be selected as guidelines for reporting.
 Integrated reporting, as it is known, offers another option: instead of a separate sustainability report, a company is free to publish its non-financial indicators alongside financial information in its annual report.
 Companies are even free to choose their own format, although they have to present a valid argument for such an approach.

-There are no restrictions when it comes to media formats, either.
-Reports can published online or in print, using interactive graphics or incorporating video and audio sequences.
+There are no restrictions when it comes to media formats either.
+Reports can be published online or in print, using interactive graphics or incorporating video and audio sequences.

 The potential of (international) reporting